kshedden/case_studies/methods/survival.md

 In the survival regression model discussed above, all variables are defined at "baseline".
 That is, every covariate $X_j$ is known at time zero and its value cannot change.
-There are various approaches to survival regression thqat can accommodate *time-varying covariates*, e.g. if a subject experiences some other event that changes their risk for the event of interest.
+There are various approaches to survival regression that can accommodate *time-varying covariates*, e.g. if a subject's status changes in a way that changes their risk for the event of interest.
 The Cox PH regression model discussed above can be extended to accommodate time-varying covariates but we do not discuss that further here.